Minimizing Sensitivity to Model Misspecification: Framework of analysis

 \subsection{Heuristic derivation of the minimum-MSE estimator}

-We start by providing heuristic derivations of worst-case bias and minimum-MSE estimator.
-This will lead to the main definitions in equations (\ref{eqbepsilon}), (\ref{MMSEknownETA}) and (\ref{MMSEproblem}) below.
-Then, in the next subsection, we will provide regularity conditions under which these derivations are formally justified.
+In this subsection, we provide heuristic derivations for the worst-case bias and the minimum-MSE estimator.
+This will lead to the main expressions in equations (\ref{eqbepsilon}) and (\ref{MMSEproblem}) below.
+In the next subsection, we will provide regularity conditions under which these derivations are formally justified.